-From Disco to House Music, there would go Steve Silk Hurley during the following decade in a mutant Chicago scene that saw the arrival of new actors such as Farley Jackmaster Funk, Fingers Inc., Lil’ Louis and others and the establishment of the first local labels like DJ International, Trax and Alleviated Records.
+From Disco to House Music, there would go Steve Silk Hurley during the following decade.
+This in a mutant Chicago scene that saw the arrival of new comers.
+People like Farley Jackmaster Funk, Fingers Inc., Lil’ Louis to name a few.
+And, in the meantime, the establishment of the first local labels like DJ International, Trax and Alleviated Records.
 With an ever growing competition in the clubs of the Windy City where everybody would try to program things nobody could hear anywhere else with the will to release them.
 And House Music was born…

 The budgets were low, with the home studios replacing the musicians.
 Steve Silk Hurley recorded his first single along with singer Keith Nunally under the JM Silk guise.
-A cut titled ‘I Can’t Turn Around’ which is a readaptation from Isaac Hayes, itself given another version – Love Can’t Turn Around’ – 2 years later by Farley which Steve would soon after sue for plagiarism, before takin’ on DJ International to get his payment due for the classic ‘Music Is The Key’…
+A cut titled ‘I Can’t Turn Around’ which is a readaptation from Isaac Hayes.
+Itself given another version – Love Can’t Turn Around’ – 2 years later by Farley whom Steve would soon after sue for plagiarism.
+Eventually before takin’ on DJ International to get his payment due for the classic ‘Music Is The Key’…

-“I’d recorded ‘I Can’t Turn Around’ back in 1983 (although it would officially get released 3 years later on RCA) and heavily played it in the clubs and on the radio.
-It became really popular, but I didn’t know how to put it out, nor did I want to launch my own label back then.”
-This explaining how he came to sign a deal with DJ International label head Rocky Jones to release ‘Music Is The Key’, ending up on a fiasco which would lead him to sign soon after with RCA.
+“I’d recorded ‘I Can’t Turn Around’ back in 1983 (although it would officially see the light 3 years later on RCA).
+And I heavily played it in the clubs and on the radio.
+It became really popular, but I didn’t know how to put it out.
+Nor did I want to launch my own label back then.”
+This explaining how he came to sign a deal with DJ International label head Rocky Jones to release ‘Music Is The Key’.
+The latter ending up on a fiasco which would lead him to sign soon after with RCA.

-Alas, and like all his pairs (Lil’ Louis, Mr Fingers, Ten City, Inner Life) the first half of the nineties would mark the end of the honeymoon between the House artists (with Steve Silk Hurley makin’ no exception) and the major companies…
+Alas, and like all his pairs (Lil’ Louis, Mr Fingers, Ten City), the first half of the nineties would mark the end of the honeymoon between the House artists and the major companies.
+With Steve Silk Hurley makin’ no exception…

 “The record industry has never invested in House Music the way it has in R&B or Hip-Hop.
 House Music has always engendered mixed if not hostile reactions for many different reasons.
-Firstly because that it has been essentially perceived as a music for the minorities, and most likely the Gays.
+Firstly because that it has been essentially perceived as a music for the minorities.
+And most likely for the Gays.
 But also because of its lyrical content, on most cases totally senseless.

 Back in the day, House was a Black music strictly made by the Blacks.
 Then, along with time, it has been progressively picked up by Puerto-Ricans, then White people.
-Most of the radios programming House Music stateside were owned by Latin and White people and destined to a Latin and White crowd, which explained the arrival of a tentatively Poppy House, although away from the initial substance of the genre.
+Most of the radios programming House Music Stateside were owned by Latin and White people and destined to a Latin and White crowd.
+This most likely explained the arrival of a tentatively Poppy House, although away from the initial substance of the genre.

 No wonder why House Music never got in the streets, as opposed to Hip-Hop.
 House Music has never been properly structured in terms of conception, nor more than in terms of lyrical content.
-It has helped maintaining a certain spontaneity on one hand, but further thinking woiuld have been much of a help, I suppose.
+It has helped maintaining a certain spontaneity on one hand.
+But further thinking would have been much of a help, I suppose.

-How would you ever an A&R accepting samples like ‘Jack, jack, jack’ in a project we would ask them to destine to a wide audience?
-It may be good for the clubs, but no more.
-Expect whenever it happened to work with radio starting playing it with a major company licensing it…”
+How would you ever have an A&R accepting samples like ‘Jack, jack, jack’ in a project we would ask him to destine to a wide audience?
+It may be good for the clubs, but no more than that…”

 I recently stumbled upon a very informative article by the likes of Ronda Racha titled The Divine Creation of Chicago House on Cuepoint [Check it out for more…]